-Sr. No. On completing the course, students will be able to CO1 Learn how to synthesize inorganic complexes CO2 Synthesize the geometrical isomers of the complexes CO3 Analyze structure of inorganic complexes from spectral data CO4 Have hands-on experience/ practical knowledge to perform experiments CO5 Get practical knowledge about UV and FTIR
+S. No. On completing the course, CO1 Students learn how to synthesize inorganic complexes CO2 Able to synthesize the geometrical isomers of the complexes CO3 Analyze structure of inorganic complexes from spectral data CO4 have hands-on experience/ practical knowledge in performing experiments CO5 Able to get Practical knowledge about UV and FTIR